citrix/citrix-daas-rest-go/citrixquickcreate/docs/UpdateCustomerAccountAsyncRequest.md

 `func (o *UpdateCustomerAccountAsyncRequest) UnsetAwsRoleArn()`

 UnsetAwsRoleArn ensures that no value is present for AwsRoleArn, not even an explicit nil
+### GetEnablebyolflagwithverification

+`func (o *UpdateCustomerAccountAsyncRequest) GetEnablebyolflagwithverification() bool`

+GetEnablebyolflagwithverification returns the Enablebyolflagwithverification field if non-nil, zero value otherwise.

+### GetEnablebyolflagwithverificationOk

+`func (o *UpdateCustomerAccountAsyncRequest) GetEnablebyolflagwithverificationOk() (*bool, bool)`

+GetEnablebyolflagwithverificationOk returns a tuple with the Enablebyolflagwithverification field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnablebyolflagwithverification

+`func (o *UpdateCustomerAccountAsyncRequest) SetEnablebyolflagwithverification(v bool)`

+SetEnablebyolflagwithverification sets Enablebyolflagwithverification field to given value.

+### HasEnablebyolflagwithverification

+`func (o *UpdateCustomerAccountAsyncRequest) HasEnablebyolflagwithverification() bool`

+HasEnablebyolflagwithverification returns a boolean if a field has been set.

+### SetEnablebyolflagwithverificationNil

+`func (o *UpdateCustomerAccountAsyncRequest) SetEnablebyolflagwithverificationNil(b bool)`

+ SetEnablebyolflagwithverificationNil sets the value for Enablebyolflagwithverification to be an explicit nil

+### UnsetEnablebyolflagwithverification
+`func (o *UpdateCustomerAccountAsyncRequest) UnsetEnablebyolflagwithverification()`

+UnsetEnablebyolflagwithverification ensures that no value is present for Enablebyolflagwithverification, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)